g41797/matryoshka-3tk/README.md

 A small C3 toolkit.

 - 800+ lines of code.
-- 600+ lines on this page, explaining them.
+- 700+ lines on this page, about the ideas behind it.

 You can read all of it in an evening.
 The code, and the reasons for it.

-It is for one part of a background process.
+It is for one part of a background process:

-- Not the I/O part.
+- not the I/O part
-- The part that works with your data.
+- the part that works with your data

 ---